PRISM: A Personalized, Rapid, and Immersive Skill Mastery framework for personalizing experiential learning through Generative AI: Related Work

 \subsection{Digital Twin in Education Application}

-In industrial education, the complexity and cost of industrial environments cause the challenge of workforce training.
-Using digital twins for industrial education to respond to workforce development needs has become a potential option and has attracted attention \cite{hazrat2023developing}.
-Digital twins can be used as a training tool, allowing learners to conduct ultra-realistic personalized training through the virtual and real combination of digital twins and factory environments, and can greatly improve resource optimization and operational efficiency \cite{lu2020digital}.
-Lei et al. proposed a web-based digital twin training environment for communication maintenance and power systems training\cite{lei2023web}.
-They used optical fiber fault repair as an example to teach students how to understand the actual before and after repair situations through the digital twin.
-Moreover, Martínez-Gutiérrez et al. proposed in 2023 the use of virtual reality combined with digital twins to train operators to operate mobile robots \cite{martinez2023convergence}.
-The results explained that digital twins can be combined with actual equipment to become a compromise between cost and teaching effectiveness.
-In process engineering experimental education, Boettcher et al. implemented a jet pump in virtual reality through digital twin technology, allowing students to solve problems independently in complex and sometimes vague scenarios \cite{boettcher2023developing}.
+In education, the complexity and cost of engineering environment limitations cause the challenge of workforce training.
+Using DTs for industrial education to respond to workforce development needs has become a potential option and has attracted attention \cite{hazrat2023developing}.
+DTs can be used as a training tool, allowing learners to conduct personalized training through the virtual and real combination of DTs and factory environments, and can greatly improve resource optimization and operational efficiency \cite{lu2020digital}.
+Lei et al. proposed a web-based DT training environment for communication maintenance and power systems training\cite{lei2023web}.
+They used optical fiber fault repair as an example to teach students how to understand the actual before and after repair situations through the DT.
+Moreover, Martínez-Gutiérrez et al. proposed in 2023 the use of virtual reality combined with DTs to train operators to operate mobile robots \cite{martinez2023convergence}.
+The results explained that DTs can be combined with actual equipment to become a compromise between cost and teaching effectiveness.
+In process engineering experimental education, Boettcher et al. implemented a jet pump in virtual reality through DT technology, allowing students to solve problems independently in complex and sometimes vague scenarios \cite{boettcher2023developing}.

-These examples illustrate the potential for digital twins in education and workforce development across different industrial sectors.
-However, current research on digital twins in industrial education still lacks systematic evaluation methods and potential value to higher education.
-This study introduces Bloom's Taxonomy into the digital learning framework to systematically evaluate learning performance.
-In terms of industrial education, Awouda et al. used this method to evaluate the effectiveness of open-source IoT in education \cite{awouda2024bloom}.
+These examples illustrate the potential for DTs in education and workforce development across different.
+However, current research on DTs in education still lacks systematic evaluation methods and potential value to higher education.
+This study introduces Bloom's Taxonomy \cite{forehand2010bloom} into the digital learning framework to systematically evaluate learning performance.
+In terms of education, Awouda et al. used this method to evaluate the effectiveness of open-source IoT in education \cite{awouda2024bloom}.
 Additionally, Gajek et al. used this method to evaluate the learning effectiveness of process safety \cite{gajek2022process}.
 These examples have educational objectives related to Industry 4.0 and illustrate that Bloom's Taxonomy is a suitable option for evaluating the effectiveness of industrial education.